natebosch/dartdeps/README.md

 A tool for finding the pub constraints for Dart package dependencies.
 Save from having to manually count up the right number of directories for path overrides, or remembering the syntax for a git dependency.
-It can also find the latest published version of a package on pub and provide a carrot constraint.
+It can also find the latest published version of a package on pub and provide a caret constraint.

 This tool _prints_ the constraints, it does not edit a pubspec file directly.
 It is designed to be invoked from an editor capable of inserting the output of a